GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 | ``# HINGE = <hinge-value>``

 CPTs without a hinge are instead normalized with *z*-values from 0 to 1.
-Dynamic CPTs will need to be stretch to the users preferred range, and there are two modes of scaling: Some CPTs designed for a specific application (again, the topographic relief is a good example) have a *default range* specified in the master table via the special comment
+Dynamic CPTs will need to be stretched to the user's preferred range, and there are two modes of such scaling: Some CPTs designed for a specific application (again, the topographic relief is a good example) have a *default range* specified in the master table via the special comment

 | ``# RANGE = <zmin/zmax>``

-and when used by applications the normalized *z* will be stretched to reflect this natural range.
+and when used by applications the normalized *z*-values will be stretched to reflect this natural range.
 In contrast, CPTs without a natural range are instead stretched to fit the range of the data in question (e.g., a grid's range).
 Exceptions to these rules are implemented in the two CPT-producing modules :doc:`makecpt` and :doc:`grd2cpt`, both of which can read dynamic CPTs and produce *static* CPTs satisfying a user's specific range needs.
-These tools can also read static CPTs where the new range must be specified (or computed from data).
-Here, :doc:`makecpt` can compute this range from data tables while :doc:`grd2cpt` can derive the range from one or more grids.
+These tools can also read static CPTs where the new range must be specified (or computed from data), reversing the order of colors, and even isolating a section of an incoming CPT.
+Here, :doc:`makecpt` can be told the range of compute it from data tables while :doc:`grd2cpt` can derive the range from one or more grids.

 The Drawing of Vectors